-Table 4.4 Summary of Prescribed Body (and other relevant Responses to City of York Local Plan consultation to Preferred Sites Consultation (2016)) pertaining cross boundary issues on documents (up Body Representation Outcome route or its joint bays and that unrestricted and safe access to any of its cable(s) must be maintained at all times.
+Table 4.4 Summary of Prescribed Body (and other relevan Responses to City of York Local Plan consultation to Preferred Sites Consultation (2016)) pertaining cross boundary issues on documents (up Body Representation Outcome route or its joint bays and that unrestricted and safe access to any of its cable(s) must be maintained at all times.
 Natural England (NA) Site ST10 - The developers of the site have, subsequent to previous NE advice, presented hydrological assessments of increased surface water flows from the development into Holgate Beck, and potential changes to the SSSI's water levels and quality.
 However detailed evidence has not been provided to satisfy NE's concerns and we remain concerned that allocation ST10 is unsound.
 Site ST15 Due to the scale and close proximity to the SSSI, the positive measures proposed by the landowner are unlikely to mitigate the significant adverse effects of this allocation.
 The council should therefore consider whether this would be justified by the benefits of development at this location, and we encourage the council to consider fully alternative sites through the sustainability appraisal.
-If no less environmentally sensitive location is identified and the council decide to retain this substantial allocation, it would be necessary to locate the new housing a minimum of 400m from the SSSI and put in place (and secure in perpetuity) a) the measures which will be necessary to manage visitor numbers and disturbance on the SSSI b) alternative green spaces within the settlement which will attract residents away from the SSSI and c) funding methods for long term management of these mitigation measures.
+If no less environmentally sensitive location is identified and the council decide to retain this substantial allocation, it would be necessary to locate the new housing a minimum of 400m from the SSSI and put in place (and secure in perpetuity) a) the measures which will be necessary to manage visitor numbers and disturbance on the SSSI and c) funding methods for long term management of these mitigation measures.
 Site 253 - This allocation must be supported by appropriate evidence that it will not contaminate this water course and Askham Bog SSSI and at times of high rainfall there can be overflows from the nearby sewage treatment works and potential for the SSSI to be flooded.
 Sustainability Appraisal (SA) - The further sites SA Technical Note only assesses non-strategic sites.
 Without the full SA of the strategic sites and transport allocations it would be premature for NE

 Table 4.4 Summary of Prescribed Body (and other relevant Responses to City of York Local Plan consultation to Preferred Sites Consultation (2016)) pertaining cross boundary issues on documents (up Body Representation Outcome to advise on those allocations where significant effects to nationally protected nature conservation sites are likely.
 Furthermore, at this stage, no detail has been provided on the assessment of reasonable alternatives.
-Network Rail (NR) Representation is that of Network Rail Infrastructure Limited (NRIL), as the York Central site is predominantly owned by NRIL As a result of the further work NRIL has recently been undertaking to bring forward York Central for development there is merit in making limited amendments to the Local Plan, as outlined below: Seek to deliver a greater quantum of residential provision than 450. suggest that the over-prescriptive wording of the Plan is amended to:
+Network Rail (NR) Representation is that of Network Rail Infrastructure Limited (NRIL), as the York Central site is predominantly owned by NRIL As a result of the further work NRIL has recently been undertaking to bring forward York Central for development there is merit in making limited amendments to the Local Plan, as outlined below: Seek to deliver a greater quantum of residential provision than 450. suggest that the over-prescriptive wording of the Plan is amended to: State that York Central could provide between 1000 and 1500 dwellings.
+Acknowledge that approximately 400 homes would be delivered in the initial phase of development, Reflect the overlap between predominantly residential and mixed-use should not be considered precise, to safeguard future flexibility.
+Refer to an anticipated new bridge from Holgate Road over the railway lines to serve the development, with secondary bridge options available (if needed) Remove the reference to seeking to deliver standards for Eco-Towns for York Central Vehicle trips generated by commercial space are likely to place a greater burden on the network than residential properties.